 Gainbridge is an online annuity and life insurance agency that sells a deferred annuity and an immediate annuity.
 The company was founded in 2019.
-Gainbridge’s products are currently available in Washington, D.C. and every state except California, Delaware, New York, North Dakota and South Dakota.
+Gainbridge’s products are currently available in every state, Washington, D.C. and Puerto Rico, with the exception of New York.
 Gainbridge annuities are exclusively sold online.

 Want some help figuring out what kind of annuity is best for you?
-A good financial advisor can help you understand how annuities can play a role in your retirement income plan.
-SmartAsset’s advisor matching tool can pair you with up to three financial advisors in your area.
+A financial advisor can help you understand how annuities can play a role in your retirement income plan.
+SmartAsset’s advisor matching tool can pair you with up to three financial advisors who serve your area.

 |Annuity||Fees||Annuity Type||Minimum Initial Premium||More Information|